 » Related Links

+Eligibility: The program recruits students who are recommended by Honors Program students, faculty, staff, and administrators; who attended UWC schools; and are Presidential Scholars.
 Students must pass each reading seminar.
 In addition, students must maintain a 3.0 cumulative GPA to remain active in the program.
 Students with a lower GPA may continue in the program for one semester on probation at the discretion of the Co-directors.
 Students dismissed from the program may appeal in writing to the Honors Program Advisory Board.

 Signing up for Reading Seminars: The HON 1010-2020 reading seminars may be taken in any order.
 However, HON 3010 is reserved for the 4th or 5th semester as it requires students to make comparisons with texts from the other seminars.